OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 Here you have two examples where you can find the instance uuid and the moref:

 .. image:: /images/vcenter_moref_url1.png
-    :width: 50%
+    :width: 80%
     :align: center

 .. image:: /images/vcenter_moref_url2.png
-    :width: 50%
+    :width: 80%
     :align: center

-If you want to get information about a resource, you can use the Managed Object Browser provided by VMWare, which is listens on https://x.x.x.x/mob/ where x.x.x.x is the FQDN/IP of your vCenter instance.
-Use your vSphere credentials and you can browse a resource using an URL like this https://x.x.x.x/mob/?moid=yyyyy where yyyyy is the moref of the resource you want to browse.
+If you want to get information about a resource, you can use the Managed Object Browser provided by VMware, which is listens on https://x.x.x.x/mob/ where x.x.x.x is the FQDN/IP of your vCenter instance.
+Using your vSphere credentials you can browse a resource using an URL like this https://x.x.x.x/mob/?moid=yyyyy where yyyyy is the moref of the resource.

 This a screenshot of a virtual machine browsed by the Managed Object Browser:

 .. image:: /images/vcenter_mob_browser.png
-    :width: 50%
+    :width: 70%
     :align: center